Important information: the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 A further option is to invest in the cryptocurrency sector more generally.
 There are, for instance, funds that hold a range of crypto-related investments.
 This way you are diversifying your assets, which should mean less volatility and less risk of severe loss.

 One such fund is the iShares Blockchain Technology UCITS ETF, which is an exchange-traded fund (ETF) bought and sold on the stock market.
-A look at its ‘Portfolio’ page on the Fidelity website shows that the fund has holdings in companies such as Mara, which uses surplus energy to power data centres, and CleanSpark, a bitcoin ‘miner’ or creator, as well as Coinbase.
-The fund also owns stakes in businesses less directly tied to the fortunes of crypto and the underlying ‘blockchain’ technology, such as Mastercard and IBM.
+A look at its ‘Portfolio’ page on the Fidelity website shows that the fund has holdings in companies such as Mara Holdings, which uses surplus energy to power data centres, and CleanSpark, a bitcoin ‘miner’ or creator, as well as Coinbase.
+The fund also owns stakes in businesses less directly tied to the fortunes of crypto and the underlying ‘blockchain’ technology, such as the chip maker Advanced Micro Devices (AMD).

-Another new addition to the Fidelity Personal Investing platform is the VanEck Crypto and Blockchain Innovators ETF.
-This ETF invests in a concentrated portfolio of around 20 crypto-related companies and unlike the iShares Blockchain Technology ETF, holds Strategy as one of its largest holdings.
+Another recent addition to the Fidelity Personal Investing platform is the VanEck Crypto and Blockchain Innovators ETF.
+This ETF invests in a concentrated portfolio of around 20 crypto-related companies and, unlike the iShares Blockchain Technology ETF, holds Strategy as one of its largest holdings.

 Remember that cryptocurrencies are a relatively new invention and have yet to be used as money on an appreciable scale; instead, they have been used largely as a means of financial speculation.
-Unlike most conventional investments, they also generate no income.
+Unlike many conventional investments, they also generate no income.
 As a result, there is little objective support for their value and more reason to expect a reversal of recent price rises in tokens such as bitcoin.
-At the very least, volatility in their prices should be expected.
+At the very least, volatility in their prices should be expected; we had a taste of that at the weekend when President Trump’s threat of new tariffs on China caused sharp falls in crypto prices.
 Regulators have warned that buyers of crypto should be prepared for the entire loss of their investment.
 You may therefore wish to consider making any investments in crypto-related assets only a small proportion of your portfolio.

 Share this article